digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2023.09.01.md

 https://lookerstudio.google.com/u/0/reporting/bd7418d7-b12d-4eaa-a512-ba3afca1e1d1/page/p_98ckqtsnnc/edit

+Q: Are the taxon linked to their WD QID ?

-Andra Waagmesteer added TaxoTreatments.
+Andra Waagmesteer added TaxoTreatments to WD

+Should be possible ...

 https://tb.plazi.org/GgServer/dioStats/stats?outputFields=doc.articleUuid+doc.name+bib.title+bib.year+bib.source+cont.treatCount&groupingFields=doc.articleUuid+doc.name+bib.title+bib.year+bib.source&orderingFields=doc.name&FP-bib.source=Phytochemistry&format=HTML

+Q: Asked for the possibility to accessed "raw tagged JATS" for the paper where a full Taxonomic Treatment wouldn't have been detected.
 JATS xml
-Asked for the possibility to accessed "raw tagged JATS" for the paper where a full Taxonomic Treatment wouldn't have been detected.

 Switch html to xml in the first link to access to the tagged JATS version of the article